 People often cite life experience and breed when trying to account for the ways dogs behave.
-Who hasn’t heard, “He’s a rescue and was probably abused — that’s why he’s shy,” or “She’s a Labrador Retriever, so she always has a ball in her mouth”?
+Who hasn’t heard, “My pup is a rescue and was probably abused — that’s why they’re shy,” or “They’re a Labrador Retriever, so they always have a ball in their mouth”?
 Dogs of unknown origin are described in a similar fashion, relative to their possible breed identities: “Petunia kind of looks like a Chihuahua, but she definitely has that Border Collie eye.”

 Breed standards, however, are simply guidelines.
 As Denise Herman, CTC, lead trainer and founder of Empire of the Dog in NYC, says, “When you get a puppy of a particular breed, people think it’s a blank slate, but it’s really an unknown slate.
 Breed gives an indication of where that unknown slate may go, but not all Border Collies herd, not all Huskies pull sleds and some Chows like everyone equally.
 A puppy of a particular breed is an unknown slate with the possibility of those characteristics.”

 While genetics get a dog started, genetic (developmental) factors such as environment, learning and individual life experiences make each dog who they are.
 No two dogs on the planet will have the exact same life experiences, which means no two dogs, even of the same breed, will have the exact same personality or responses to similar situations.
 Dogs are as unique as snowflakes!